 Manufacturing Tailgate Safety - 28 Videos Details

 This package contains multiple training topics for the manufacturing industry.
-This 4 DVD set includes 28 short tailgate videos for the construction industry.
+This 3 DVD and 1 CDROM set includes 28 short tailgate videos for the construction industry.
 Each video averages roughly 5 minutes in length.

 The following topics are included in the DVD Set.

 8-1033H ADVANCED HAND AND POWER TOOL - VIEW COURSE

 Underwriters Laboratories, Consumer Product Safety Commission, OSHA and ANSI have been evaluating and testing tools in an effort to produce safer tools.
 Even with safeguards, workers continue to find ways to bypass the safety instructions.
 Safety instructions provided by the manufacturer should be followed closely.

 Basic Electrical Safety in the Workplace program gives a basic understanding of electricity.
 There are different types of electricity or electrical energy; low voltage, high voltage, static electricity, alternating current, direct current, and so on.

 8-1008B BLOODBORNE PATHOGENS - VIEW COURSE